 Key Stuck in the Ignition (1st time)

-Your key might be stuck in the ignition due to the steering wheel lock.
-Sometimes when the steering column locks (a safety and anti-theft feature in most cars), it puts additional pressure on the ignition lock mechanism and prevents the key from coming out.
+Your key is stuck in the ignition because the steering wheel lock is engaged.
+Lately, when the steering column locks (which is a security and anti-theft feature) is used on many vehicles) It forces the ignition lock to become more stringent and makes removing the key impossibly difficult.

-By slightly moving the steering wheel, the pressure on the lock is removed and the key should slide out.
-Here’s how to unlock the steering wheel:
+Rotating the steering wheel ever so slightly should relieve the pressure on the lock and allow for the key to come out.
+This is how to unlock the steering lock from the vehicle’s steering wheel:

-- Gently turn the steering wheel left and right while simultaneously trying to turn the key.
+- On the first attempt, simultaneously rock the wheel left and right while attempting to turn the key.

-- If the steering wheel remains locked, try turning the key to the Accessory mode.
+- If the steering remains stuck, try going to the Accessory position and turning the key.

-- If the car starts, the key might be able to come out of the ignition.
+- If the vehicle starts, then the key will more than likely be able to be removed from the ignition.

 Key KEEPS Getting Stuck in the Ignition